World Cup 2022 countdown: The road to Qatar – who's qualified, who can't and who might

 Confirmed World Cup places allocation: 13

-Nations that can still qualify: Italy, Portugal, North Macedonia, Turkey, Scotland, Ukraine, Wales, Austria, Poland, Sweden, Czech Republic
+Nations that can still qualify: Portugal, North Macedonia, Scotland, Ukraine, Wales, Poland, Sweden

-Two of the biggest names in international football, Italy and Portugal, are on course to face each other in the single leg European qualifying play-offs.
+We are down to just seven teams in Europe after the drama of the play-off semi-finals last week.

-The last two winners of the European Championships will meet in the Path C final should they first overcome North Macedonia and Turkey respectively in the semi-finals.
+The elimination of Italy means their unlikely conquerors North Macedonia are the visitors to Portugal in the Path C final, with Cristiano Ronaldo urging his country to roar them to Qatar on Tuesday.

 Inter-continental play-offs